texastribune/docks/README.md

     ./subtree push <name>

-#### Forking an existing repo

-For a more complex scenario, let's say we're forking an existing project:

-1. Fork the project in github.
-Let's say we're forking utensils/fork to texastribune/fork
-2. Update ./subtree's `remote` command to add a remote named `fork` to texastribune/fork
-3. Run `./subtree remotes` to add the remote
-4. Run `./subtree init fork` to link the two
-5. Run `./subtree pull fork --squash` to bring the project into this one
-6. Make your updates and commit them as you normally would:
-    1. Branch
-    2. Commit
-    3. Pull Request
-    4. Merge
-7. Run `./subtree push fork` to push changes up, triggering a new build in the Index

 #### Creating a new image

 Let's say you're making a Docker image for the hot new app, snazzle: